Turn a ChatGPT conversation into a real, published MiniUp app.

 Start a chat, then add MiniUp from the + menu and More, or use an @ mention if your ChatGPT interface shows apps that way.

-Paste HTML, ask ChatGPT to polish it, and publish it as a MiniUp page with a shareable URL.
+Paste HTML or describe a report, then publish a polished MiniUp page with a shareable URL.

 Prompts you can actually use